Holiday Village

 No analysis available

-I searched for patrol-related wording such as "security patrol," "roving security," or "patrolled building" and found nothing.
-The remarks mention secured entry and a resident manager, but not an actual patrol service.
+I looked for terms such as "security patrol," "roving security," and "patrolled building."
+The remarks mention security features and on-site management, but not any patrol service.

 No analysis available